 - Give any fixtures in your foyer extra TLC and attention.
-A buyer is imprinted with their first impression of your home from the moment they walk into your entryway and a magnificent light fixture or chandelier will add remarkable charm to your living quarters.
+A buyer’s first impression of your home starts the moment they walk into your entryway.
+A magnificent light fixture or chandelier will add remarkable charm to your living quarters.
 Plus, it brightens up the room making it feel warm and welcoming.

 Get Crafty With Tile